Plumbing

 Yes, it is possible to increase the water pressure in your home.

-However, it’s essential to find the actual problem causing low water pressure before implementing fixes to increase your home’s water pressure.
-Low water pressure is usually the result of an underlying issue, deterioration, or mistake in your home’s water system.
+However, finding the problem causing low water pressure before implementing fixes to increase your home’s water pressure is essential.
+Low water pressure usually results from an underlying issue, deterioration, or mistake in your home’s water system.

 What Causes Your Home to Have Low Water Pressure?

-There are many reasons why a house has low water pressure, and sometimes it results from many problems occurring at once.
+There are many reasons a house has low water pressure; sometimes, it results from many problems co-occurring.
 Below are a few of the most common reasons for low water pressure:

 • Using Too Much Water Simultaneously – Flow rate is the amount of water your household can pull in one minute; you measure it in gallons per minute (GPM).
-If your house has a flow rate of 12 GPM and you are running multiple water faucets and appliances, you may go over your allocated flow rate, and it’ll result in lower water pressure.
+If your house has a flow rate of 12 GPM and you are running multiple water faucets and appliances, you may go over your allocated flow rate, resulting in lower water pressure.

-• Blocked Faucets or Showerheads – Water faucets and showerheads can get debris blockages, mineral buildups, or simply break, which will often result in low water pressure.
+• Blocked Faucets or Showerheads – Water faucets and showerheads can get debris blockages or mineral buildups or break, often resulting in low water pressure.

-• Leaking Pipes – Pipe leaks in your home or in the main water line leading to your house siphon water out of your pipes and results in less water reaching your faucets or appliances.
-Not only are water leaks annoying and costly, but they will often result in lower water pressure in your home.
+• Leaking Pipes – Pipe leaks in your home or the main water line leading to your house siphon water out of your pipes, resulting in less water reaching your faucets or appliances.
+Water leaks are annoying and costly, often resulting in lower water pressure in your home.

-• Blocked Pipes – Mineral buildup or debris blockage in your pipes allow less water to travel through them and often result in lower water pressure.
+• Blocked Pipes – Mineral buildup or debris blockage in your pipes allows less water to travel through them and often results in lower water pressure.

 Isolate the Reason for Your Home’s Low Water Pressure

-Before increasing your household’s water pressure, it’s essential to try to isolate the problem and find the root of the issue.
+Before increasing your household’s water pressure, it’s essential to isolate the problem and find the root of the issue.

 1. Make Sure All Unnecessary Water is Turned Off

-When trying to isolate the problem causing your home to have low water pressure, the first thing to do is turn off all faucets and appliances that use water.
+When trying to isolate the problem causing your home to have low water pressure, the first thing to do is turn off all water faucets and appliances.
 Make sure you turn off:

 • Showers